 This was a two-day event for postgraduate students who have an interest in Corpus Linguistics and are based in the Midlands.
 This event is intended to give participants the opportunity to learn about and discuss current issues in Corpus Linguistics and to network with other postgraduates.

 Invited speakers were from the University of Birmingham, Coventry University and Aston University.

 Corpus Linguistics in the Midlands website: https://sites.google.com/site/corpuslinguisticsinthemidlands/

-During the Summer Term 2013, the Centre provided, in collaboration with the Centre for Advanced Research in English, training workshops for PhD students and CARE visitors:
+During the Spring Term 2015, the Centre will provide in collaboration with the Centre for Advanced Research in English, training workshops for PhD students and CARE visitors:

-Further training sessions will be given in the autumn.
+Further training sessions will be given in the summer.